cccbr/runningatower/content/docs/070-RingingChamber/index.md

 *Figure 11: Model bell for demonstration*

-Are these kept securely?
-Are they adequately insured?

-If possible, these should be portable allowing their use for demonstrations outside of the tower.
+If possible, a model bell should be portable allowing its use for demonstrations outside of the tower.

 ### Handbells